Goldman Sachs' MENA CEO Younan to retire -memo

 Younan, 58, came to the region in 2006 and oversaw the expansion of Wall Street bank's presence and franchise in MENA with offices in Dubai, Doha and Riyadh.

-Goldman has advised some of the top deals in the region such as Saudi Aramco's 2222.SE $29.4 billion initial public offering last year and the merger of Saudi Arabia lenders, National Commercial Bank 1180.SE and Samba Financial Group 1090.SE.
+Goldman has advised some of the top deals in the region such as Saudi Aramco's 2222.SE $29.4 billion initial public offering last year.
+It also advised Saudi Arabia's Riyad Bank 1010.SE on a potential merger with National Commercial Bank, 1180.SE but the plan to combine was abandoned at the end of last year.

 Goldman named Fadi Abuali and Zaid Khaldi as co-chief executive officers of the U.S. bank for the MENA region, effective Jan.
 1, a separate memo said.